tlandron/PCBS_ModelRecovery/README.md

 ![alt text](https://github.com/tlandron/PCBS_ModelRecovery/blob/master/fig_prev_diffsigni_across7diff_24subj_100x30sim.png)
 ![alt text](https://github.com/tlandron/PCBS_ModelRecovery/blob/master/fig_beta_diffsigni_across7diff_24subj_100x30sim.png)

-The plots suggest that the fit procedure is able to acknowledge a difference of 0.05 in the probablity of reversal in more than 90% of the cases, and a difference of 0.3 in the choice variability (100%).
+The plots suggest that the fit procedure is able to acknowledge a difference of 0.05 in the probablity of reversal up to more than 90%, and a difference of 0.3 in the choice variability (100%).

 ## Files of interest